imarc/boilerplate-archived/README.md

   to zero if the window is too skinny.
 * have fixed padding.
 This padding is preserved across all screen sizes.

+If you're going to increase the size of the container, make sure to consider whether your content is getting too wide.
+Boilerplate already is above the recommended maximum widths for keeping content easy to read.

 ### Columns
 **@columns and .columns** are used to make elements within behave as columns, as a cleaner alternative to defining classes such as `.one_of_three`, or `.second.fifth`.
 To create gutters  between columns,